Stimulant Addiction Treatment in Chiang Mai, Thailand

 Outpatient programs and ongoing support help individuals cope with life after treatment and manage triggers that lead to relapse.

-Why Jintara for Stimulant Addiction Treatment
+Why Choose Jintara for Stimulant Addiction Treatment in Thailand.

 - Twice-weekly therapy: Patients in dopamine-deficit depression cannot maintain momentum with weekly sessions alone.
 Darren Lockie and the clinical team set this frequency based on observed client outcomes.